A community mobilises

 - Redcar & Cleveland Borough Council: The Council is providing a significant match funding contribution to the project.
 It will also act to “Cashflow” the project; i.e. it will meet the costs of the project initially until funds are drawn down either from the Heritage Lottery Fund or from the various match funders supporting the project.
 The Council will also act as “Accountable Body”.
 This gives the necessary assurance of financial probity to the Heritage Lottery funding.
 Finally the Council is providing a range of technical support and services to aid the project, including planning, highways, legal and procurement services.

-- Tees Valley Rural Community Council: TVRCC will provide two essential roles for the project.
-Firstly they will employ the paid, professional staff, providing all necessary payroll and staff support services.
-Secondly they will provide the operational base for the project by both leasing office space on the High Street and by providing the necessary supporting offices services and equipment.
-All costs met by TVRCC will be re-charged to the project.
+- Tees Valley Rural Action (previously Tees Valley Rural Community Council): TVRA provides two essential roles for the project.
+Firstly they employ the paid, professional staff, providing all necessary payroll and staff support services.
+Secondly they provide the operational base for the project by both leasing office space on the High Street and by providing the necessary supporting offices services and equipment.
+All costs met by TVRA will be re-charged to the project.

 - Skelton & Brotton Parish Council: The Parish Council will provide three key roles for the project.
 Firstly, the Parish Council owns and operates the Skelton Civic Hall and through this vehicle will provide the venue for the meetings of the Project Partnership Board.
 Secondly, the Chair of the Parish Council currently chairs the Partnership Board (subject to annual election), thus underlining the local roots of the project.
 Thirdly, the Parish Council will provide the venue for Skelton Villages Civic Pride to meet and fundraise.